lene/DuplicateImages/README.md

 ### Image comparison algorithms

 Use the `--algorithm` option to select how equal images are found.

-- `exact`: marks only binary exactly equal files as equal.
-This is by far the fastest, but most restricted algorithm.
-- `histogram`: checks the images' color histograms for equality.
-Faster than the image hashing algorithms, but tends to give a lot of false positives for images that are similar, but not equal.
-  Use the `--fuzziness` and `--aspect-fuzziness` options to fine-tune its behavior.
-- `ahash`, `colorhash`, `dhash`, `phash`, `whash`: five different image hashing algorithms.
+`ahash`, `colorhash`, `dhash`, `phash`, `whash`: five different image hashing algorithms.
 See https://pypi.org/project/ImageHash for an introduction on image hashing and https://tech.okcupid.com/evaluating-perceptual-image-hashes-okcupid for some gory details which image hashing algorithm performs best in which situation.
 For a start I recommend using `phash`, and only evaluating the other algorithms if `phash` does not perform satisfactorily in your use case.

 ### Actions for matching image pairs